7 Ways To Reduce Food Sensitivities

 These people will usually know whether or not they are histamine intolerant.
 They are often very reactive to things like fermented foods and some even report being allergic to the sun!

 In this case, it is very important to reduce your exposure to histamine-raising foods while also taking steps to improve your metabolism of histamines.
-Many of the steps outlined in this article will help improve your histamine response.
+Many of the steps outlined in this article will help improve your histamine response and reduce food sensitivities.
 You can read more about histamine intolerance here.

 Complete Digestive Health Analysis